camunda/camunda-docs-cawemo/content/technical-guide/installation/_index.md

 {{< note title="Generating unique secrets" class="info" >}}
 The below configuration lacks values for `SERVER_SESSION_COOKIE_SECRET` and `WEBSOCKET_SECRET` that each customer has to generate once before the first run.
 A long sequence of at least 32 random characters should be fine.

-We do not ship with any default values to ensure that customers uses unique secrets for security reasons.
+We do not ship with any default values to ensure that customers use unique secrets for security reasons.
 {{< /note >}}

 ```